 The Standard Model of particle physics [1-7] is one of the most successful theories of physics.
 The strength of the model is its ability to explain the forces between particles as the exchange of bosons [8] whereby the photon in case of electromagnetism, the 8 gluons for the strong and the $\mathrm{W}^{+}, \mathrm{W}^{-}$and the $\mathrm{Z}$ for the weak interaction operate as mediators.
 One of the model's greatest successes is the calculation of the anomalous magnetic dipole moment of the electron through quantum mechanical corrections, as first introduced by Julian Schwinger in 1948 [9] with the first order correction on the predictions of the Dirac equation.
 Later, higher order corrections established the agreement between theoretical and experimental results of up to 12 significant digits [10].

-There are however weaknesses such as the well-known failure to provide any information on dark matter and dark energy [11]; the inability to describe gravity; and the inability to calculate the hadron masses.
+There are however weaknesses such as the well-known failure to provide any information on dark matter and dark energy [11]; and the inability to describe gravity.
 Thus far, it appears that there is no room within the Standard Model for providing information with regards to dark matter and dark energy.
 For the missing gravitational interaction, some extensions in the form of quantum gravity [12] with the spin2 graviton that serves as an exchange boson, have been suggested.
-An additional shortcoming is the model's inability to calculate meson and baryon masses, the particles representing ordinary matter, and the unstable particles created in high-energy particle smashing experiments.
+An additional shortcoming is the incomplete ability to calculate meson and baryon masses, the particles representing ordinary matter, and the unstable particles created in high-energy particle smashing experiments.